kazuho/draft-kazuho-httpbis-reverse-tcp/draft-kazuho-httpbis-reverse-tunnel.md

 # Relaying Connections

-When the client acts as a transport-layer protocol relay (i.e., forwarding TCP connections), it is crucial for the reverse tunnel protocol to both signal the establishment of the relayed connection and identify the client-side of the connection being relayed.
+When the client acts as a transport-layer protocol relay (i.e., forwarding TCP connections), it is crucial for the reverse tunnel protocol to convey the client-side identity of the relayed connection to the tunnel server.

-Upon receiving a request to establish a reverse tunnel, a client acting as a relay SHOULD initially send an informational HTTP response with the status code 100 (Continue).
-This indicates that the client may serve as a tunnel, but no connections are immediately available to be relayed.

-Once a connection eligible for relay becomes available, the client sends a successful response (i.e., 101 Switching Protocols or 200 OK, depending on the HTTP protocol version in use) to indicate the commencement of its relay operations.
+Upon receiving a request to establish a reverse tunnel, a client acting as a relay matches a connection to be relayed, and sends a successful response (i.e., 101 Switching Protocols or 200 OK, depending on the HTTP protocol version in use).
+Then, the client starts relaying the bytes being sent and received between the tunnel and the matched connection.

-This successful response SHOULD include the "Forwarded" header field
-{{!FORWARDED=RFC7239}} that identifies the client side of the connection being relayed.
+When sending the successful response of 101 (Switching Protocols) or 200 (OK), the client SHOULD include a "Forwarded" header field {{!FORWARDED=RFC7239}} that identifies the client side of the connection being relayed.

-The client MAY issue 100 (Continue) responses multiple times.

-If the client instantly matches a connection to be relayed upon receiving a tunnel establishment request, the client MAY omit the 100 (Continue) response and directly send a successful response.
+If the client cannot immediately match a connection to be relayed, the client MAY send an informational response of 100 (Continue) to acknowledge that it has received the request but it is not yet ready to send a final response.

+This informational response MAY be sent more than once.

+When the client gives up waiting for a matching connection to become available, the client SHOULD send a 204 (No Content) response to indicate that it successfully processed the request, but a matching connection was not available.

 {{fig-tcp-relay}} illustrates an exchange of HTTP/1.1 messages to establish a reverse TCP relay.